Whittier, Alaska Is Remote And Unique

 Whittier Alaska Is A Community Under One Roof

 Welcome to the real Whittier.
-In Whittier you will not see a quaint town filled with cabins, but rather there is a tall WWII Barracks that houses the city and most of it’s 200 residents.
+In Whittier Alaska, you will not see a quaint town filled with cabins, but rather there are tall WWII Barracks that houses the city and most of its 200 residents.
 The building is 14 stories and made from concrete.
 It has an obvious military feel to it, with a clear industrial touch.
 The families who don’t live in this building, live in a second building for the most part.
-There are few stand alone buildings of any kind.
+There are few stand-alone buildings of any kind.
 Everything you need in a city is inside these buildings.
-There is a grocery store, laundromat, post office, health clinic, city hall, barbershop, ect.
-The whole city is in these two buildings.
+There is a grocery store, laundromat, post office, health clinic, city hall, barbershop, etc. The whole city is in these two buildings.
 You will also find a church in the basement.
 Life is amazing inside the Begich Towers, where everything you need is under the same roof.

-Even the children are protected from the severe weather and the heavy snow fall.
+Even the children are protected from severe weather and heavy snowfall.
 There is a tunnel that leads directly to their school rooms from the main building.
 How is that for walking to school?
-With an average snow on the ground of 33 inches from December to April, this is a very real blessing to the children.
+With average snow on the ground of 33 inches from December to April, this is a very real blessing to the children.
 The tunnel keeps them warm and safe during the worst of the winter weather.
 These harsh winter days often include brutal winds of 60 miles an hour or more.
 Yes, the tunnel is a blessing to the children of Whittier, Alaska.

 One big question that comes to mind, is where do the visitors stay?
 There are no worries here, as the top two stories of Begich Towers, have an amazing bed and breakfast.
 These must be the prettiest condos in this unique and tiny village.
 There are also some small restaurants to meet all your needs.
 These are so inviting that you may forget that they are not in Anchorage.
 Life is an adventure and it all begins in Whittier, Alaska.